Star Trek (2009 film): Plot

 Spock maroons Kirk on Delta Vega after he attempts mutiny.
-On the planet, Kirk encounters an older Spock from an alternate timeline, who explains that he and Nero are from 2387.
+There, Kirk encounters an older Spock from an alternate timeline, who explains that he and Nero are from 2387.
 In the future, Romulus was threatened by a supernova, which Spock attempted to stop with red matter.
 His plan failed, resulting in Nero's family perishing along with Romulus, while the Narada and Spock's vessel were caught in the black hole and sent back in time.
 They were sent back 25 years apart, during which time Nero attacked the Kelvin, changing history and creating a parallel universe.
 After Spock's arrival, Nero stranded him on Delta Vega to watch Vulcan's destruction.
 Reaching a Starfleet outpost, Kirk and the elder Spock meet Montgomery "Scotty" Scott, who devises a trans-warp transporter system, allowing him and Kirk to beam onto Enterprise.

 Following the elder Spock's advice, Kirk provokes younger Spock into attacking him, forcing Spock to recognize himself as emotionally compromised and relinquish command to Kirk.
 After talking with Sarek, Spock decides to help Kirk.
 While Enterprise hides within the gas clouds of Titan, Kirk and Spock beam aboard Narada.
 Kirk fights Nero and rescues Pike, while Spock uses the elder Spock's ship to destroy the drill.
 Spock leads Narada away from Earth and sets his ship to collide with Narada.
 Enterprise beams Kirk, Pike, and Spock aboard.
 The older Spock's ship and Narada collide, igniting the red matter.
-Narada is consumed in a black hole that Enterprise barely escapes.
+Narada is consumed in a black hole that Enterprise escapes.

 Kirk is promoted to captain and given command of Enterprise, while Pike is promoted to rear admiral.
-Spock encounters his older self, who persuades his younger self to continue serving in Starfleet, encouraging him to do what feels right rather than what is logical.
+Spock encounters his older self, who persuades him to continue serving in Starfleet, encouraging him to do what feels right rather than what is logical.
 Spock becomes first officer under Kirk's command.
-Enterprise goes to warp as the elder Spock speaks the "where no one has gone before" monologue.